shio0411/Ellena/README.md

-# Release summary discover,search-catalog pagination and update PageNav code
+# Release summary Add validate OTP for register new account
-***Changes since last push from 19/7/2022 4:14 PM***
+***Changes since last push from 20/7/2022 3:57 PM***

-***Release date: 20/7/2022 1:00 AM***
+***Release date: 21/7/2022 5:27 AM***

 ## Add in Files:
+- register-success.jsp
--
+- `RegisterAccountController`

 ## Change in Files:
-- Admin account pagination
-	- admin.jsp
-		- Fix pageNav calculating
-- Manager product pagination
-	- manager-product.jsp
-		- Fix pageNav calculating
-- Manager/Employee order paginaiton
-	- manager-order.jsp
-		- Fix pageNav calculating
-	- employee-order.jsp
-		- Fix pageNav calculating
-- Guest/Customer product paginaiton
-	- discover.jsp
-		- Reconfig for pagination pageNav
-	- search-catalog.jsp
-		- Reconfig for pagination pageNav
-	- `DiscoverController`
-		- Reconfig for pagination
-	- `FilterAllProductsController`
+- validate-otp.jsp
+	- Force required to enter OTP value
-		- Reconfig for pagination
+- `JavaMailUtils`
-	- `SearchCatalogController`
+	- Change variables name
-		- Reconfig for pagination
-	- `FilterSearchedProductsController`
+- `ForgotPasswordController`
+	- Send out new session to let ValidateOtpController know where to validate otp from
-		- Reconfig for pagination
+- `RegisterController`
+	- Move `addUser()` to `RegisterAccountController`
+	- Add send OTP mail
+	- Send account info to `RegisterAccountController` to `addUser()`
-	- `ProductDAO`
+- `ValidateOtpController`
-		- Reconfig for pagination
+	- Fix for multible uses of OTP validation
 - `AuthenFilter`
-	- Allow Guest/Customer direct access to :
+	- Allow guest to access `RegisterAccountController`
-		- `FilterAllProductsController`
-		- `SearchCatalogController`
-		- `FilterSearchedProductsController`